Moving to Spain from the US: The ultimate guide for expats (2026)

 Spain's digital nomad visa allows you to live in Spain while working remotely, primarily for non-Spanish companies.
 Freelancers and independent contractors can still work with Spanish clients, but this work must not exceed 20% of their total business activity.

-Applicants need at least three months of work relationship with a foreign company, a monthly income of at least €2,762 (200% of the monthly Spanish national minimum wage) and a university degree or three years of relevant experience.
+The digital nomad visa Spain requirements for 2026 include at least three months of work relationship with a foreign company, a monthly income of at least €2,442 (200% of the 2026 Spanish minimum wage), plus proof of qualifying work experience or education.

 Work visa as an employee (trabajo por cuenta ajena)